jagguvarma15/agent-blueprints/foundations/choosing-a-pattern.md

 ## Quick Reference Table

 > For a framework-specific view of these patterns (LangGraph, Claude Agent SDK, CrewAI, AutoGen, LlamaIndex, MCP), see [Frameworks & Integrations](./frameworks-and-integrations.md).
+>
+> Each pattern's overview has a fuller "When NOT to use this pattern" section.
+This table is the at-a-glance view.

 | Pattern | Type | Use When | Don't Use When |
 |---------|------|----------|----------------|